-The classification of a process factor as either controllable or noise does not necessarily imply anything about the factor's impact on product characteristics (Y's).
+The classification of a process factor as either controllable or noise does not necessarily imply anything about the factor's relationship with product performance metrics (Y's).
 Typical variation in noise factors can have a substantial impact on the product's performance.
 Likewise, variability in a controllable process factor across certain levels may have little or no impact on the product's performance.
-Insight into the relationship between process factors and product performance; $\mathbf{Y} = f(\mathbf{x}) + \mathbf{N}$, can not be gained by simply categorizing the x's as controllable or noise.
+Insight into the relationship between process factors and product performance; $\mathbf{Y} = f(\mathbf{x}) + \mathbf{N}$ , cannot be gained by simply categorizing the x's as controllable or noise.
 This relationship can only be understood through experimentation or prolonged observation using sampling.
 This categorization, however, does help to illustrate the current state of process management and can be used to enhance the design and analysis of studies utilizing DOE.
+Essentially, how will the factors be handled in an experiment.